Laurell K. Hamilton: Personal life

 Hamilton is involved with a number of animal charities, particularly supporting dog rescue efforts and wolf preservation.

-Hamilton currently lives in St. Louis County, Missouri, with her daughter Trinity, and husband Jonathon Green whom she married in 2001.
+Hamilton lives in St. Louis County, Missouri, with her daughter Trinity, and husband Jonathon Green whom she married in 2001.

 Works

 Laurell K. Hamilton is the author of two major book series, spin-off comic books, various anthologies, and other stand-alone titles: